rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

    }
 }
 ```
-* `@EnableBinding` annotation makes Spring to create an instance of `MyConsumerBinding` and invoke its `myConsumer` method annotated with `@Input("my-consumer")` so we will have a `SubscribableChannel` up and running, listening to messages.
+`@EnableBinding` annotation makes Spring to create an instance of `MyConsumerBinding` and invoke its `myConsumer` method annotated with `@Input("my-consumer")` so we will have a `SubscribableChannel` up and running, listening to messages.

-* We create an instance of type `MyStreamEventConsumer` and its method `consume` annotated with `@StreamListener("my-consumer")` will be linked automatically to the `SubscribableChannel`.
+We create an instance of type `MyStreamEventConsumer` and its method `consume` annotated with `@StreamListener("my-consumer")` will be linked automatically to the `SubscribableChannel`.

-* Just as an example, we create an instance of type `MyEventConsumer` that justs prints the event.
+We create a simple implementation of `MyEventConsumer` that justs prints the event.

-#### 5) We can easily test this starting a Kafka container using [Testcontainers](https://www.testcontainers.org/):
+#### 5) For testing we start a Kafka container using [Testcontainers](https://www.testcontainers.org/):

-Check the working test in [MyApplicationShould.kt](src/test/kotlin/com/rogervinas/stream/MyApplicationShould.kt)

 ```kotlin
 @SpringBootTest
 class MyApplicationShould {
     // we mock MyEventConsumer
     @MockBean lateinit var eventConsumer: MyEventConsumer